sot/agasc/docs/catalog-description.rst

     4    XREF_ID4 - long integer which maps the entry to that in the Tycho Output Catalog (TYC3).
 Default value of -9999.

-    4    XREF_ID5 - long integer which maps the entry to that in a future catalog.
+    4    XREF_ID5 - long integer with the lowest significant 32 bits of the Gaia DR3 ID.
         Default value of -9999.

-    2    RSV4 - short integer reserved for future use.
+    2    RSV4 - short integer which is the star number in the AGASC Version 1.0 (= GSC1.1).
+This is not a unique identifier.
         Default value of -9999.

     2    RSV5 - short integer reserved for future use.
 Default value of -9999.

     2    RSV6 - short integer reserved for future use.
 Default value of -9999.

-History of the AGASC Version 1.7
+History of the AGASC Version 1.8
 ================================

 The primary objective of the Chandra Aspect Camera Assembly (ACA) is to